 You can use SMTPeter's click tracking to figure out what attracts users' eyes.
-With click tracking enabled, all links in emails sent through SMTPeter are rewritten.
-When a receiver clicks on such a rewritten link, he or she will not open the original hyperlink, but a link to one of SMTPeter's web servers instead.
-SMTPeter intercepts the click, and logs it.
+With click tracking enabled all links in emails sent through SMTPeter are rewritten.
+When a receiver clicks on such a rewritten link he or she will not open the original hyperlink, but a link to one of SMTPeter's web servers instead.
+SMTPeter intercepts the click and logs it.

 We do the same with images.
-All image links in email messages are rewritten too, so that the images are downloaded from the SMTPeter servers instead of the original server.
+All image links in email messages are rewritten too, such that the images are downloaded from the SMTPeter servers instead of the original server.
 By doing this we know exactly when someone opens an email, because we see the image download appear in our log files.

 Enabling click tracking

 Emails can be sent to SMTPeter using the SMTP and the REST API.
 Both API's allow you to enable click tracking.
-If you use the REST API, you can simply add a "trackclicks" property to the JSON or POST data.
+If you use the REST API you can simply add a "trackclicks" property to the JSON or POST data.

 Some email programs show big warning if a clickable URL is connected to a different URL than the one that is visible.